SuperMarcus/myanimelist-api-specification/README.md

 ## Requesting Resources

-Resource requests are made to the endpoint `https://api.myanimelist.net/v0.21`.
+Resource requests are made to the endpoint `https://api.myanimelist.net/v2`.
 * Always include the `X-MAL-Client-ID` header, or you will get an unauthorized error.
 See [Making Requests](#requests)
+* The old endpoint `https://api.myanimelist.net/v0.21` still works.
 * There happens to be a different endpoint `https://api.myanimelist.net/v0.8`.
 But when you make a mutational request to this endpoint, the server will responds an outdated app error.